jklemens90/Jenkins-CI-Project/README.md

 - If the build passed the quality gates, Nexus receieved the artifacts and stored them in a software repository.
 - Slack was integrated with Jenkins to receieve notifications when a build succeeded or failed.

-For the infrastructure: I ran Jenkins, SonarQube, and Nexus on three different AWS EC2 instances.
+For the infrastructure: I ran Jenkins, SonarQube, and Nexus on three different AWS Linux EC2 instances.
 I configured the security groups accordingly so the servers could communicate with each other during the build process.

 Regarding software installation: I wrote Bash scripts and implemented them in the EC2 user data to automate the installation of Jenkins, Maven, SonarQube, and Nexus.